eclipse-zenoh/zenoh-ts/README.md

 In its current state, it is not possible to compile Zenoh (Rust) to target WASM, and it will need to undergo a fair amount of refactoring before that can happen.

-The latest version of zenoh-ts library can be installed from npm:
+The latest version of the zenoh-ts library can be installed from npm:

 ```sh
 npm install @eclipse-zenoh/zenoh-ts